devstar0718/bunzz_payment_splitter/README.md

 `releaseEth`

-Transfers available Ether of the contract to all payees based on their shares
+Transfers available ETH of the contract to all payees based on their shares

     No params